sveltejs/svelte/site/content/docs/03-template-syntax.md

 Similarly to `<svelte:window>`, this element allows you to add listeners to events on `document.body`, such as `mouseenter` and `mouseleave`, which don't fire on `window`.
 It also lets you use [actions](/docs#template-syntax-element-directives-use-action) on the `<body>` element.

-As with `<svelte:window>`, this element may only appear the top level of your component and must never be inside a block or element.
+As with `<svelte:window>` and `<svelte:document>`, this element may only appear the top level of your component and must never be inside a block or element.

 ```sv
 <svelte:body